Stoxum/ripple-libpp/README.md

-Duplicates much of the functionality of the [`sign`](https://ripple.com/build/rippled-apis/#sign) RPC function without the overhead of a JSON library, network delays, needing to trust a 3rd party's stoxumd, nor needing to run your own stoxumd.
+Duplicates much of the functionality of the [`sign`](https://ripple.com/build/rippled-apis/#sign) RPC function without the overhead of a JSON library, network delay<stoxum/protocols, needing to trust a 3rd party's stoxumd, nor needing to run your own stoxumd.

 ## Table of contents